 Below are the 4 different weapons available to Tariq.

 - Fateful Basher has some single-target damage with a cleave effect as well as some mobility by charging at your target if you cast this weapon at a range.
 It also applies a buff to you, increasing your 20% Expertise and granting 200% increased Cooldown Recovery for 6 seconds.
-This weapon is easily BiS for Tariq’ Lightning build and is versatile in its use.

-Cooldown Recovery is not haste.
+Keep in mind: Cooldown Recovery is not haste.
 Cooldown Recovery only affects the cooldown timers for any skill with a cooldown, including this weapon’s ability. - Wildstone Crusher is great for AoE damage and crowd control (CC).
 Its Earthbreaker ability can enable your group to make larger pulls with less risk and acts as another way to Stun an enemy that might be casting a deadly ability.

 - Sahril’s Reckoning is great for increasing your critical strike chance for 20 seconds, increasing your damage potential against multiple mobs.
 This weapon has a lot of potential if you can stack buff by hitting multiple enemies and synergizes with our build since we want juicy critical hits on our Lightning damage.